ELemenoppee/devops-config-install/docker/README.md

 ## 🎉 Conclusion

 You’ve successfully set up a secure private Docker registry with authentication and SSL!
-Now you can store, manage, and deploy your container images/images securely. 🚀
+Now you can store, manage, and deploy your container images securely. 🚀